jkomoros/adjacency-map/README.md

 //Evalues to, for example, [3, 5]
 ```

-#### ValueDefinitionRefValue
+#### ValueDefinitionParentValue

-Selects a final computed value out of the parent node for an edge (the 'ref').
+Selects a final computed value out of the parent node for an edge (the 'parent').
 Only defined PropertyNames may be used.
 Selects one number per node referenced.

 If the ValueDefinition is in the context of a PropertyDefinition.value, then a PropertyName of '.' will automatically be replaced with the PropertyName being defined.